Welcome to my Blog

 Explore Your Own Potential This Year

-I decided to call my practice Grow Your Own Potential, because I believe we all have an incredible inner drive to grow and develop ourselves and that this is the fundamental function of our work together in therapy.
-As a Transpersonal Psychotherapist, I am...
+I decided to call my Psychotherapy practice Grow Your Own Potential, because I believe we all have an incredible inner drive to grow and develop ourselves.
+For me this is the fundamental function of our work together in therapy to encourage and support this growth.
+As...

 Protecting Your Precious Energy

-Most of us have felt at some time that we are tired of giving all our energy away to others, leaving us feeling exhausted and depleted, especially at the moment.
-I have noticed, as have many of my clients, that this constant background anxiety from the holiday season...
+Most of us have felt at some time that we are tired of giving all our energy away to others, leaving us feeling exhausted and depleted.
+I have noticed, as have many of my clients, that this constant background anxiety from the holiday season and cost of living crisis,...

 Learning to embrace the seasons